 Learn more about outbreaks of meningitis on college campuses by watching this short video, part of the series Talking About Vaccines with Dr. Paul Offit.

 One of the children in my child's school got meningitis.
 Should my child get the meningococcal vaccine, take antibiotics, or do neither?

 First, try to find out what bacteria caused the meningitis.
 This usually takes about 48 hours from the time that the diagnosis was first made.
 Remember, bacteria such as pneumococcus and Haemophilus influenzae type b (Hib) can also cause meningitis.
-If the bacterium was meningococcus, find out from public health officials whether it really was an outbreak of meningococcus and whether the outbreak was caused by one of the types contained in the vaccine (specifically, types A, C, Y or W-135).
-If so, your child should receive the meningococcal vaccine.
-By 2015, a new meningococcal vaccine that protects against type B will also likely be licensed for use.
+If the bacterium was meningococcus, find out from public health officials whether it really was an outbreak of meningococcus.
+If so, your child should receive the meningococcal vaccine that contains the type of meningococcus involved in the outbreak.